-He added: “We’re already incentivising developers to build 170,000 affordable new homes for hard-working people by getting mortgage lending flowing again, using our Getting Britain Building scheme, unlocking development on stalled sites and renegotiating planning permission for sites that weren’t previously commercially viable to build on.”
+We’re already encouraging developers to build 170,000 new affordable homes for hardworking people through our Getting Britain Building scheme, freeing development on delayed sites and renegotiating planning permission for places that weren’t previously commercially viable,” said Mr. Hammond.

 “As soon as it is in a developer’s commercial interest to develop land, they will do so,” he adds.

 The author also says “public sector bodies” should consider engaging into development agreements with private developers on terms that are “commercially viable for the developer” going ahead, if they possess land that can be developed.

 But, while land banking in the broad sense entails projects being postponed, land banking investment schemes can involve the deliberate sale and purchase of land which is notoriously difficult to acquire planning permission on, such as green belt area or conservation sites.

 Just this week, five directors – who between them controlled three land banking firms that raked in over £7m from roughly 80 investors – have been barred from being company directors for a total of 53 years.